Tools Support

 FAS Cost Example: Brazil Grain Export

-Here is a cost breakdown for an FAS shipment of 5,000 metric tons of soybeans from Santos, Brazil to the Port of Shanghai, China.
+Here's a cost breakdown for an FAS shipment of 5,000 metric tons of soybeans, from Santos, Brazil to the Port of Shanghai, China.
 FAS Santos means the seller delivers the grain alongside the bulk vessel at Santos port.

 Cost ComponentPaid ByEstimated Cost